haxxihaxx/PanicView/README.md

-# PanicView, An iDevice Panic log analyzer alternative for MacOS using libmobiledevice
+# PanicView, An iDevice Panic log analyzer alternative for MacOS using libimobiledevice
 ## 1- System Requirements
 Any Mac device using MacOS 11.0 Big Sur.
 You can see the supported devices for MacOS big sur [*Here.*](https://en.wikipedia.org/wiki/MacOS_Big_Sur)